 Elke is a classically trained saxophone player and currently serves as vice president of Saxquest.
 She received her Bachelor's degree in Music Education from the University of Northern Iowa in 1993 where she studied saxophone performance with Tom Barry.
 She completed her Master's in Instrumental Wind Conducting from the University of Cincinnati College Conservatory of Music in 1997 where she studied under the direction of Rodney Winther.
 Prior to Saxquest, Elke was a high school band director and professor of music at St. Charles County Community College (SCCCC) where she taught the saxophone and clarinet studios.
 She was also the conductor of the SCCCC Orchestra and director of the SCCCC Jazz Ensemble.
 Elke champions music education and teaches Music Appreciation, Music History, and Instrumental Conducting.
 She also serves as adjudicator/clinician for local high school and college events and is an active member of several local, national and international music educator's groups.
 She has performed with the St. Louis Philharmonic Orchestra, the Metropolitan Saxophone Ensemble, and the St. Louis Wind Symphony.
 Elke has also performed with a variety of local jazz groups including the Meramec College Jazz Lab Band, Sessions Big Band, Original Knights of Swing, Original Nonet Jazz Orchestra, and Heavy Eddie and the Fat Tones.
 Elke recorded "Come Fly with Me" which received a Down Beat five star award with the University of Northern Iowa Jazz Ensemble.

 Zac Minor has been with Saxquest since 2008 and before that was a loyal Saxquest fan, buying his trusty Selmer Mark VII tenor from us in 2006.
 Having been a previous Saxquest customer, Zac understands the customer’s view and is the ideal rep to help you through your quest for the perfect saxophone.
 Zac also serves as product tester and does a wonderful job of diagnosing customer’s needs and coming up with optimal solutions.
 Zac graduated from Webster University in St. Louis with a Bachelor degree in music, Jazz Technology (music performance, composition, audio) in 2011 and has studied with Paul DeMarinis, Willie Akins, and Leo Sagiugt.
-As an active professional musician in the greater St. Louis area, Zac can often be heard with any number of different groups on a given weekend in St. Louis and can always be heard blowing lead alto in the Saxquest 9-piece Jazz Orchestra.
+As an active professional musician in the greater St. Louis area, Zac can often be heard with any number of different groups on a given weekend in St. Louis and can always be heard blowing tenor in Al Holliday and the East Side Rhythm Band.

 View Repair Shop Bios